fbpx

 Keep Your Credit Status Quo

-It is very important to keep your credit profile status quo.
-Do not pay anything off, do not open new lines of credit, do not do anything with your credit without talking to your loan officer.
+It is essential to keep your credit profile status quo.
+Do not pay anything off, do not open new lines of credit and do not do anything with your credit without talking to your loan officer.

 Wait until after you close to make any changes to your credit.

-Take the time to read your contract and understand your obligations and important dates that must be met by you.
-Many missteps are made by homebuyers that unfortunately delay their closing or cause them to lose your deposits, all because they didn’t take the time to understand their contract and in some cases even read it!
+Take the time to read your contract and understand your obligations and important dates that you must meet.
+Many missteps are made by homebuyers that unfortunately delay their closing or cause them to lose their deposits, all because they didn’t take the time to understand their contract and in some cases even read it!

 Everything you need to know about the sale of the home you are about to purchase is spelled out in your contract.
-Pay close attention to the contingencies in your real estate contract as well as the associated dates.
+Pay close attention to your real estate contract’s contingencies and associated dates.

 Escrow Deposits

-One of the first things you need to do if you haven’t already is make sure you good faith deposit gets where it needs to go.
-Most contracts have a provision where the buyer is putting an earnest money deposit in escrow.
-The contract is not binding until the deposit is received by the escrow agent.
+If you haven’t already, one of the first things you need to do is ensure your earnest money deposit gets where it needs to go.
+Most contracts have a provision where the buyer puts an earnest deposit in escrow.
+The contract is not binding until the escrow agent receives the deposit.

-In some states the escrow money is tendered with the offer.
-But, in many states, the selling agent delivers the check after the offer is accepted.
+In some states, the escrow money is tendered with the offer.
+However, in many states, the selling agent delivers the check after the home seller accepts the offer.

-Make sure your deposit gets to where it needs to be, don’t let your deposit money be a reason your deal is cancelled.
+Make sure your deposit gets to where it needs to be; don’t let your deposit money be a reason your deal is canceled.

 Notify Your Lender

 Immediately notify your lender that you have an accepted offer on a home.
-Your loan officer will get the application for your loan squared away and let you know what documents will be needed for underwriting of your home mortgage.
+Your loan officer will get the application for your loan squared away and let you know what documents will be needed for the underwriting of your home loan.

-The lending process is going to be a constant from the time you put an offer on the house until you close on a home.
+The lending process is going to be constant from the time the offer is accepted until you close on your new house.

 Be proactive and fill every request from the lender quickly.
 If your lender is not in constant contact with you, take the lead and contact your lender every few days.

-Obtaining your mortgage is going to be the biggest step after have an offer accepted.
+Obtaining your mortgage is going to be the most significant step once you have an accepted offer.

 Home Inspection

 Typically, you will have a 5-10 day period for a home inspection.
-Do it as soon as possible, so it gives you time to do any due diligence after the home inspection.
+Do it as soon as possible, giving you time to do any due diligence after the home inspection.

 One your inspection is done, take the time to carefully read your home inspection report, ask any questions of the inspector and the home seller and call any professionals if there are areas of concern.

-If you have any issues with the home inspection, you may be able to negotiate a resolve with the seller or if it is a huge cause for concern totally back out of your contract.
-But do so in a timely manner, as spelled out in the home inspection contingency in your purchase contract.
+If you have any issues with the home inspection, you may be able to negotiate a resolve with the seller or if it is a massive cause for concern totally back out of your contract.
+But do so promptly, as spelled out in the home inspection contingency in your purchase contract.

 The Appraisal